RuochenT/PD_model/README.md

 # The probability of default model
+## Data
+the data includes all loans issued from 2007 - 2015.
+The file is a matrix of 890,000 observations and 75 variables which I cannot include the file in here. please follow this link for data set https://www.dropbox.com/s/tq3xz0piqitnc59/loan_data_2007_2014.csv?dl=0
 ## Variable selection
 1. Relevance: should relate to the default risk.
 2. Data quality and availability: complete and reliable.